ericelliott/collab-link/docs/future/activity-formats.md

   timestamp: dateTime,    // http://www.w3.org/TR/xmlschema-2/#dateTime e.g. 2015-12-11T12:34:56Z
   currentTime: dateTime,  // What time is it on the client right now?
                           // Required to sync times between client and server.
-  clientID: clientID      // The client on which the activity was performed.
+  clientID: clientID,     // The client on which the activity was performed.
   data: object            // An object with activity details.
 The structure of the data
                           // is determined by the activityType.
 }